Camps

 Unfortunately, at this time we are unable to offer camp scholarships.

-Yes.
+• Yes.
 Campers are required to wear a Brandywine Zoo camp shirt everyday of camp.
 One free shirt is included with each registration.
-Additional t-shirts may be purchased for $10.
+Additional t-shirts may be purchased through the registration website for $10 each.

-• Campers should also bring a packed lunch, a reusable water bottle, and a face mask (these are required for behind the scenes activities).
+• Campers should also bring a packed lunch and a reusable water bottle.

 • We recommend campers bring two snacks to eat during snack times and a full change of clothing (including shoes/socks) in case of games involving water/mud as well as bathroom accidents.